FFmpeg/FFmpeg/SMP/readme.txt

         - ..Any other libraries source code..

 Any dependencies supplied by ShiftMediaProject should be downloaded next to the FFmpeg folder as they will use the same OutputDir location.
-Projects to build each dependency can be found in the respective repository ./SMP directories.
+Projects to build each dependency can be found in the respective repository ./SMP directories or all together using the all inclusive ffmpeg_deps.sln.

-The exact options used to build the default supplied projects can be found in 'project_generate_msvc.bat'.
-To change these options and generate new projects see the readme contained with the project_generate project files.

 Only dependencies built from supplied ShiftMediaProject repositories are tested and supported.
-Using compiled dependencies from other sources may result in version or other issues.
+Using compiled dependencies from other sources may result in version mismatch or other issues.
 Although these external sources generally work fine any problems associated with them are not covered by ShiftMediaProject and so they should be used with discretion.